Tips to Optimize Facebook Ads

 Sometimes countless changes are necessary to get results you are satisfied with.
 Your willingness to adapt and change things when they are not working is the key to being a good Facebook advertiser.

 Before You Optimize Facebook Ads, Ask These Questions...

-You have edited your ad creative, tested different ad copy and still, your CPA is through the roof.
+You've edited your ad creative and tested different ad copy, but your CPA is still through the roof.
 Where do you go from here?
-Before you hit your head against a brick wall, ask yourself a few questions…..
+Before you start banging your head against the wall, ask yourself a few questions…

 - Is my creative up to quality standards?